ni/nimi-python/docs/nifgen/attributes.rst

 .. py:attribute:: done_event_delay_units

-    Specifies the units applied to the value of the NIFGEN_ATTR_DONE_EVENT_DELAY attribute.
+    Specifies the units applied to the value of the :py:data:`nifgen.Session.done_event_delay` attribute.
 Valid units are seconds and sample clock periods.

     The following table lists the characteristics of this property.